A portrait of Ruth Bader Ginsburg in song

 Bienen School of Music lecturer and opera singer honors her mother-in-law’s life and legacy

-“I really did find the arc of her life as a first-generation American with a mother who had come [to America] as a small child, a father who was an immigrant, not high levels of education, but great ambition and great appreciation for the values of this republic.
+“I did have the resources of the Library of Congress.
+I wasn’t sure how much gold I would find there, but I really did find the arc of her life as a first-generation American with a mother who had come [to America] as a small child, a father who was an immigrant, not high levels of education, but great ambition and great appreciation for the values of this republic,” Michaels said.

-“My hope is…to give the joy of the experience of this one human who made such a huge difference.
+“My hope is that this show will be seen in classrooms all over the country, all over the world, just to give the joy of the experience of his one human who made such a huge difference.
 Her story so clearly illustrates what we aspire to as a nation.”